jacksund/simmate/docs/full_guides/workflows/third_party_software/what_is_an_app.md

 - `website` = lets us submit workflows and view results with our website interface

 !!! note
     Beginners should start by looking at the `workflows` module as this ties all other modules together.
-Advanced users can start with each calculator's `tasks` to build your own custom workflow.

 ----------------------------------------------------------------------